Detecting Invariant Manifolds in ReLU-Based RNNs: Methods

-In designing our algorithm, we relied on invertibility of the RNN map $F_{\mathbf{\theta}}$ in the sense that $\exists ! \mathbf{D}_{t-1} \;\text{ for which }\;F_{\mathbf{\theta}}\!\left(F_{\mathbf{\theta}}^{-1}(\vz_t, \mathbf{D}_{t-1})\right) = \vz_t$.
-This is a reasonable assumption as the flow map $\phi(t,\vx_0)$ for most underlying ODE systems of interest, which we attempt to approximate, is invertible due to Picard-Lindelöf \citep{per}.
-However, empirically, invertibility of $F_{\mathbf{\theta}}$ is not always guaranteed (depending on the quality of the approximation).
-Thus, we enforce this condition by regularization.$F_{\mathbf{\theta}}$ is invertible, if the determinants of the Jacobian matrices of neighboring subregions have the same sign (sign condition) \citep{fuji}.
-This can be enforced (for any type of ReLU-based RNN) by adding the following regularization term to the loss: computed across a small subset $\mathcal{S_\text{reg}}$ of linear subregions, where $\mJ_i=\mA + \mW \mD_i $ is the Jacobian in subregion $i$, and $\lambda$ a regularization parameter.
-As shown in Fig. \ref{fig: 1}A, strategic sampling of only $1\%$ of linear subregions, which are traversed by actual trajectories (cf. \citep{brenner2024alrnn}), hardly affects runtime (Fig. \ref{fig: 1}A, top) and reconstruction performance (Fig. \ref{fig: 1}A, bottom) while still ensuring almost full invertibility (Fig. \ref{fig: 1}A, right).
-Since invertible flows are an inherent property of many, if not most, dynamical systems of scientific interest, we would furthermore expect that this regularization does not hamper, or even improves, the reconstruction of dynamical systems from data, in particular if the systems carry an intrinsic time reversibility \citep{huh2020time}.
+computed across a small subset $\mathcal{S_\text{reg}}$ of linear subregions, where $\mJ_i=\mA + \mW \mD_i $ is the Jacobian in subregion $i$, and $\lambda$ a regularization parameter.
+As shown in Fig. \ref{fig: 1}A (left), strategic sampling of only $1\%$ of linear subregions, which are traversed by actual trajectories (cf. \citep{brenner2024alrnn}), is sufficient to ensure almost full invertibility of $F_{\mathbf{\theta}}$ across the whole state space.
+At the same time, it hardly affects runtime (Fig. \ref{fig: 1}A, top-right) and reconstruction performance (Fig. \ref{fig: 1}A, bottom).
+Since invertible flows are an inherent property of many, if not most, DS of scientific interest, we would furthermore expect that this regularization does not hamper, or even improves, the reconstruction of DS from data, in particular if the systems carry an intrinsic time reversibility \citep{huh2020time}.
 This is confirmed in Fig. \ref{fig: 1}B-C which shows that with the invertibility regularization in place, training of a PLRNN on a $10$d damped nonlinear oscillator converges significantly faster to a good solution ($p=0.023$, Mann-Whitney U-test) than without the regularization (Fig. \ref{fig: 1}B), while hardly affecting performance on other systems like the chaotic Lorenz-63 \citep{lorenz1963deterministic} system (Fig. \ref{fig: 1}C; $p=0.122$).